Finding Scientific Principles

 Anatomy prepares students for the Introductory Lab Sequence (ILS) Biology lab.
 Students will study the animal anatomy through dissection and models.
 This course gives students the opportunity for dissection at an early age when they are ruled by curiosity.
 Students will discover different organs and systems of a variety of organisms.
 The course will build up to human anatomy where students will compare what they learned from other species to figure out how the human body works.

 Optics is our physics course offering for the year.
 Students will experiment with different configurations to discover the laws of physics that govern how light behaves.

-Principles of Chemistry emphasizes the diversity of matter through the study of atoms, molecules, and the elements of the periodic table.
-Students will perform experiments to familiarize themselves with scientific instruments and procedures.
-Students learn how to measure, weigh, and record data and observations in preparation for QuantumCamp laboratory classes.
+Students learn how to analyze data and observations in preparation for QuantumCamp laboratory classes.
 Students are responsible for completing a lab notebook to keep track of their experiments and discussions.

 Neuroscience and Senses

 These are some of the questions that we will investigate as we explore the fascinating ways we get and process information from the world outside our bodies.